casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 A few notes to consider:

+- We are versioning the contract package, not the contract.
+The contract is always at a set version, and it is the package that specifies the contract version to be used
 - The contract file name could differ from the base contract since the contract package hash connects the contract's versions after compiling to Wasm
 - You need to decide how to manage contract versioning with clients using older versions